Language selection

 1. Changes to the format of the document

-3. This memorandum replaces the previous Memorandum D19-2-1, Administration of the Nuclear Safety and Control Act, dated
+2. This memorandum replaces the previous Memorandum D19-2-1: Administration of the Nuclear Safety and Control Act, dated

 Definitions

-1. The following definitions are derived from the Nuclear Safety and Control Act (NSCA) and Regulations and apply in this memorandum:
+1. The following definitions are derived from the Nuclear Safety and Control Act (NSCA) and Regulations and apply in this memorandum.

-Controlled nuclear equipment means,
+Controlled nuclear equipment

-Controlled nuclear information means,
+Controlled nuclear information

-• (a) the controlled nuclear information referred to in the Schedule to the Nuclear Non-proliferation Import and Export Control Regulations
+1. The controlled nuclear information referred to in the Schedule to the Nuclear Non-proliferation Import and Export Control Regulations

-Controlled nuclear substance means,
+Controlled nuclear substance

-• (a) a controlled nuclear substance referred to in the Schedule to the Nuclear Non-proliferation Import and Export Control Regulations
+1. A controlled nuclear substance referred to in the Schedule to the Nuclear Non-proliferation Import and Export Control Regulations

-Risk-significant radioactive source means,
+Risk-significant radioactive source

-Nuclear substance means,
+Nuclear substance

-• (a) deuterium, thorium, uranium or an element with an atomic number greater than 92
+1. Deuterium, thorium, uranium or an element with an atomic number greater than 92

-• (b) a derivative or compound of deuterium, thorium, uranium or of an element with an atomic number greater than 92
+2. A derivative or compound of deuterium, thorium, uranium or of an element with an atomic number greater than 92

-• (d) a substance that is prescribed as being capable of releasing nuclear energy or as being required for the production or use of nuclear energy
+4. A substance that is prescribed as being capable of releasing nuclear energy or as being required for the production or use of nuclear energy

-• (e) a radioactive by-product of the development, production or use of nuclear energy
+5. A radioactive by-product of the development, production or use of nuclear energy

 Prescribed

-Means prescribed by regulation of the Commission.
+Prescribed by regulation of the Commission.

 Prescribed equipment

-Means, for the purpose of the NSCA:
+For the purpose of the NSCA:

 Prescribed information

-Means, for the purpose of the NSCA, information that concerns any of the following including a record of that information:
+For the purpose of the NSCA, information that concerns any of the following including a record of that information:

-• (a) a nuclear substance that is required for the design, production, operation or maintenance of a nuclear weapon or nuclear explosive device, including the properties of the nuclear substance
+1. a nuclear substance that is required for the design, production, operation or maintenance of a nuclear weapon or nuclear explosive device, including the properties of the nuclear substance

-• (b) the design, production, use, operation or maintenance of a nuclear weapon or nuclear explosive device
+2. the design, production, use, operation or maintenance of a nuclear weapon or nuclear explosive device

 Radiation

-Means the emission by a nuclear substance, the production using a nuclear substance, or the production at a nuclear facility of, an atomic or subatomic particle or electromagnetic wave with sufficient energy for ionization.
+The emission by a nuclear substance, the production using a nuclear substance, or the production at a nuclear facility of, an atomic or subatomic particle or electromagnetic wave with sufficient energy for ionization.

 Transit

-Means the process of being transported through Canada after being imported into and before being exported from Canada, in a situation where the place of initial loading and the final destination are outside Canada.
+The process of being transported through Canada after being imported into and before being exported from Canada, in a situation where the place of initial loading and the final destination are outside Canada.

-Application for a CNSC Licence
+Application for a Canadian Nuclear Safety Commission Licence

 3. CNSC licences will have different format and content, based on the Licensing Division issuing them.
 Electronic versions of the licence are valid.
 The licensee must maintain a copy of their licence for inspection.
 If there are concerns on the authenticity of the licence, the CBSA will contact the CNSC.